 Many old buildings are used as bat roosts.
 Full protection is accorded to bats by UK legislation and European directives.They make illegal the intentional killing, injury or handling of any bat or the intentional damage, destruction or obstruction of access to any place that a bat uses for shelter or protection.
 Building maintenance and repairs can be undertaken with care, but a licence will be needed if work will disturb or harm bats, or cause damage or restrict access to their roosts.
 Moreover, certain chemicals are banned as they are harmful to bats.

-If you suspect that your building is being used as a bat roost, seek advice from the Natural Resources Wales before undertaking any work, or using any timber treatment, fly killers or other chemicals near the possible roost.
-The Countryside Council for Wales will also be able to offer guidance on the application procedure for a bat licence.
+If you suspect that your building is being used as a bat roost, seek advice from the Natural Resources Wales (NRW) or your Local Authority Ecologist before undertaking any work, or using any timber treatment, fly killers or other chemicals near the possible roost.
+The NRW will also be able to offer guidance on the application procedure for a bat licence.

 For further information on bats in historic buildings, visit the website of the Bat Conservation Trust (BCT).